willwade/KeyGuideMaker/README.md

                             Name of the final keyguide image that gets created

       --formachine FORMACHINE, -m FORMACHINE
-                            Not Working.
-Change the format of the file ready for a particular machine
+                            Change the format of the file ready for a particular machine. e.g ponoko or razorlab need blue instead of black.

       --version             Get version number

-For example: To make a keyguide of TouchChat-80 with a home button and some suckers for attachment and called "TouchChatKeyGuide.svg":
+For example: To make a keyguide of TouchChat-80 with a home button and some suckers for attachment, called "TouchChatKeyGuide.svg" and ready it for [Ponoko](https://www.ponoko.com) (who use blue lines for cutting) use:

-    /KeyGuideMaker.py -t iPad -d "TouchChat-80,iPadHomeButton,iPadSuckers" -f TouchChatKeyGuide
+    ./KeyGuideMaker.py -t iPad -d "TouchChat-80,iPadHomeButton,iPadSuckers" -f TouchChatKeyGuide

 For a list of ready available components to add to your keyguide look at the [templates directory](templates/).